You have 6 kids ??

 I hope that through the sharing of snippets of our lives, we may support one another, shed tears of joy as well as of sorrow together, as we journey along this beautiful journey called family life.

 Hi!
-I’m Kate.
-We’d love to hear from you.
+I’m Kate. (yes, the baby of the family) We’d love to hear from you!

 drop us a line at email@example.com 🙂